jspopisno1/Beard/README.md

-# Beard.js -- Javascript Template Engine Management
+# Beard.js -- A Javascript Template Engine (current version requires jQuery)

 > Currently beard has its own template engine

 Though the demo site is not yet complete, you can go to see the
 <a href="http://jspopisno1.github.com/Beard" target="_blank">existing examples</a>

+> NOTE that Beard.js is not yet in beta.
+The API of it, especially the advanced part has not been finalised yet.

 ## Performance of HTML rendering